 It's important to become aware of these barriers so that you can identify and overcome them.
-As the graphic below shows, the most common barriers that prevent people from becoming a Global Leader occur within these five areas of development: resources, control, responsibility, conflict, and power.
+As the graphic below shows, the most common barriers that prevent people from becoming a Global Leader occur within these five areas of personal development: resources, control, responsibility, conflict, and power.

 Five Barriers to Becoming a Global Leader

 BARRIER 1: RESOURCES - YOU WORK WITH ONLY A PORTION OF YOUR TOTAL RESOURCES

 Often, people are unaware of the wealth of resources that exist within themselves that they can use to meet even the most difficult challenges.
 Many people still approach problems primarily from an intellectual perspective.
 When you do so, you work with only a small portion of the total resources available to you.
 You miss opportunities to marshal all of your inner capabilities and tap into your innate creativity.

 As humans, we are multidimensional in our intelligences: a combination of mind, body, emotions, values and beliefs.
 As a Global Leader, it's important to incorporate the wisdom of all these intelligences.

 For example, you might neglect to listen to your body.
 Is it energized by a particular challenge?
 Fatigued?
 Do you feel an ache in your back?
 You also might fail to pay attention to your emotions.
 Do you feel afraid?
 Happy?
 Overwhelmed?
 In addition, you can disregard your deepest, intuitive knowing.
 Do you ever have a desire to pursue a particular path in life, but your mind tells you all the reasons why that path won't work?

 Understanding the interplay of your body, thoughts, feelings, and deep intuition expands your internal resources.
 You become holistic and develop a full array of capabilities.
 As a result, you can create optimal outcomes.

 BARRIER 2: CONTROL - YOU THINK YOU ARE IN CONTROL OF EVERYTHING